 A Mexico City, Mexico native, Villalobos grew up in Brantford, Ontario, Canada where he attended and played baseball at Niagara County Community College for two years.
 He then transferred to Houghton in 2011 and finished his senior year on the baseball squad as co-captain with fellow Geneva baseball’s assistant coach Kameron Konert.

-Last year Villalobos stayed at Houghton as an assistant baseball coach for the Highlanders.
+In 2013, Villalobos stayed at Houghton as an assistant baseball coach for the Highlanders.
 In 2014 he enrolled in Geneva’s Higher Education program after obtaining a B.S. in Health and Physical Education from Houghton.

 Villalobos and his wife, Jamie, reside is Beaver Falls.